EngineeringSoftware/exli/README.md

 ### Usage

-- For every command, append `--help` to see the usage and options.
+- For each command, append `--help` to see the usage and options.
+- For each command, the argument and value can be seperated by `=` or space.
+For example, `--project_name=Bernardo-MG_velocity-config-tool` or `--project_name Bernardo-MG_velocity-config-tool` are both valid.

 #### (Optional) Find the target statements.